Knockout CP Freshmart: Early career

+WBA interim strawweight champion

 Freshmart vs. Buitrago

-Knockout then defeated Carlos Buitrago by unanimous decision (115-113, 115–113, 115–113) to win the vacant WBA mini-flyweight interim title on October 1, 2014.
+Knockout then defeated Carlos Buitrago by unanimous decision (115–113, 115–113, 115–113) to win the vacant WBA mini-flyweight interim title on October 1, 2014.

 Freshmart vs. Rachman

 Knockout's first defense came against 44-year-old former two-time world champion Muhammad Rachman.
-He won the fight via a wide unanimous decision (119-111, 117–112, 119–109).
+He won the fight via a wide unanimous decision (119–111, 117–112, 119–109).

 Freshmart vs. Diaz

 Knockout scored a knockout for the first time since claiming the interim world title in July 2015, against Alexis Díaz.
 Knockout dropped Diaz twice before the referee waved off the fight, giving Knockout a technical knockout win.
-In April 2016, Knockout went on to rematch Buitrago, winning a wider unanimous decision (119-109, 117–111, 117–111) to defend his title.
+In April 2016, Knockout went on to rematch Buitrago, winning a wider unanimous decision (119–109, 117–111, 117–111) to defend his title.

-WBA Strawweight champion
+WBA strawweight champion

 Freshmart vs. Rojas

 The WBA then ordered a match-up between interim champion Knockout CP Freshmart and their full champion Byron Rojas in April 2016.
 Rojas was previously the WBA (Regular) champion and had defeated WBA (Super) champion Hekkie Budler to win the full title.
 The fight took place on June 29 in Khon Kaen.
 The fight was widely considered boring, as Knockout clinched through most of the fight to no warning from the referee.
-Nevertheless, he won the fight by unanimous decision (115-113, 115–113, 115–113) to become a world champion.
+Nevertheless, he won the fight by unanimous decision (115–113, 115–113, 115–113) to become a world champion.

-Freshmart vs. ono
+Freshmart vs. Ono

 Knockout was scheduled to make the first defense of his WBA strawweight title against the former OPBF champion Shin Ono on December 14, 2016.
 Ono was the #14 ranked WBA strawweight contender at the time.
 Knockout required a few rounds to adjust to the longer southpaw boxing approach of Ono, but began to take the fight over from the fifth round onward.
 He won the fight by unanimous decision, with scores of 118–109, 117–111, and 118–110.